No products in the cart.

 Do you want a pet-friendly and instant conversation starter in your home?
 The bird’s nest fern provides you with both.
 The glossy green ripple-edged fronds look fabulous to score many excellent points from visitors.

 You can place it in hanging baskets to brighten up any space.
 The plant flourishes in medium to indirect light and loves the humid indoor environment.
-You can put it in your bathroom but make sure there is a window to provide it with natural light.
+You can put it in your bathroom but make sure there is a window to provide natural light.

-Although peace lilies are not as undemanding as the other houseplants, they are still a staple in the houseplant collection.
-Yes, it needs more attention by keeping it wet but not overwatered.
+Although the peace lily is not as undemanding as the other houseplants, they are still a staple in the houseplant collection.
+Peace lilies need more attention by keeping wet but not overwatered.

 It needs a bright to partial shade spot, but remember, it has pollen when it flowers.
-If you do not struggle with allergies, then place it in your bedroom, as it will help provide you with oxygen during the night.
+If you do not struggle with allergies, place it in your bedroom, as it will help provide oxygen during the night.

 The vining Philodendron with its heart-shaped leaves makes every interior stunning.
 Philodendron has many species that are equally beautiful but this one that has a creeping habit is simply exceptional.

 So if you have some bare shelves needing a splash of color, place them in a hanging basket to trail their way across it.
 You can prune them for a compact shape, and it is the best indoor plants to have.

 While it is not an air purifier, it comes with low maintenance, and no, it is not pet-friendly.

-The lady palm fits comfortably into your bedroom or living room corner, where it can receive intense light.
+The lady’s palm fits comfortably into your bedroom or living room corner, where it can receive intense light.
 All it needs is regular watering and little pruning.
-It’s not prone to severe pest or diseases problems either.
+It’s not prone to severe pest or disease problems either.

-It has a gorgeous palmate foliage that gives you the jungle vibe needed indoors.
+It has gorgeous palmate foliage that gives you the jungle vibe needed indoors.
 It is also an air purifier and is a very hardy palm that we are sure will not let die.
 Provide your palm with bright light, feeding, and watering, and it will be a happy plant.